codedbyelvis/Web-Dev-For-Beginners/1-getting-started-lessons/3-accessibility/assignment.md

 ----
 Student Report: includes paragraphs on how inaccessible the site is, the Lighthouse report captured in pdf, a list of ten points to improve, with details on how to improve it

+Wesite: Tennessee Wilson County Public Library Directory https://tnsos.net/TSLA/PLD/index.php?county=Wilson&sel=count First Look: The interactive map relies on colors, as well as the view/hide buttons.
+Much of the information is in small text or too close together.
+1st Audit: 41 Accessibility score on Lighthouse Suggested changes:
+Give images Alt names(especially socials logos that are links), use colorblind-friendly colors with high contrast for the map(and patterns if possible), increase spacing between layout.